libra/website/docs/life-of-a-transaction.md

 ## Reference

 * [Welcome page](welcome-to-libra.md).
-* [Libra Protocol - Key Concepts](libra-protocol.md) &mdash; Introduces you to the fundamental concepts of the Libra protocol.
+* [Libra Protocol: Key Concepts](libra-protocol.md) &mdash; Introduces you to the fundamental concepts of the Libra protocol.
 * [My First Transaction](my-first-transaction.md) &mdash; Guides you through executing your very first transaction on the Libra Blockchain using the Libra CLI client.
 * [Getting Started With Move](move-overview.md) &mdash; Introduces you to a new blockchain programming language called Move.
 * [Libra Core Overview](libra-core-overview.md) &mdash; Provides the concept and implementation details of the Libra Core components through READMEs.